medusajs/medusa/docs/content/add-plugins/paypal.md

 1. This component renders a PayPal button to initialize the payment using PayPal.
 You use the components from the PayPal React components library to render the button and you pass the `PayPalScriptProvider` component the Client ID.
 2. When the button is clicked, the `handlePayment` function is executed.
 In this method, you initialize the payment authorization using `actions.order.authorize()`.
 It takes the customer to another page to log in with PayPal and authorize the payment.
 3. After the payment is authorized successfully on PayPal’s portal, the fulfillment function passed to `actions.order.authorize().then` will be executed which calls the `completeOrder` function.
 4. In `completeOrder`, you first ensure that the payment session for the PayPal payment provider is set as the [selected Payment Session in the cart](https://docs.medusajs.com/api/store/#tag/Cart/operation/PostCartsCartPaymentSession).
-Then, you send a request to the server to [update the payment session](https://docs.medusajs.com/api/store/cart/update-a-payment-session) data with the authorization data received from PayPal.
+Then, you send a request to the backend to [update the payment session](https://docs.medusajs.com/api/store/cart/update-a-payment-session) data with the authorization data received from PayPal.
 5. You then [complete the cart and place the order](https://docs.medusajs.com/api/store/#tag/Cart/operation/PostCartsCartComplete).
 If that is done successfully, you navigate to the `/order-confirmed` page.

 The last step is to add this component as the component to render when PayPal is available as a payment provider.